shortstheory/dtn-unetstack/README.md

     * but we can probably only send a failure message when a TTL expires
 * Why do DDN's/DFN's have to: set to the sending node?
 * Don't send beacon unless you get an AGREE from the layer
+* Why would i need fillers in my PDUs?
 * What is the difference between calling a fxn and using a 1-shot behavior?
 * why does unetstack rename all the old files?